 Most of you know probably already know about clearing your browsing history, but I think completely erasing all traces of your internet activity is a vitally important tech skill we all need to have.
 I mention it because I know what it’s like to have to share a family computer and not have a smartphone.

-I mean, maybe you have a really embarrassing question you have to google?
+Maybe you have a really embarrassing question you have to google?
 It happens.
 Do you really want your dad to know you searched for “chunky period blood normal”?
 (It is, btw.)
-If you’re just clearing your history, what you looked up can still be findable sometimes.
+If you’re just clearing your history, what you looked up might actually still be findable.
 Ahhhh, unacceptable!!!

 To erase your online activity forever, you need to clear your browsing history, download history, search history, cookies, and saved passwords, as well as empty the cache on whatever browser you use, like Firefox, Safari, or Chrome.
 All of it!
 Here is a website that shows you, step by step, a really easy way to do this.
 It only takes a minute.
 Go forth and google, friends.

 Disclaimer: This one is for Gmail users only.
 Sorry!
 But it’s a good one.

 Let’s say it’s 1 AM and you’re in a fight with your boyfriend or girlfriend or best friend.
 It fucking sucks, and everything hurts, and it’s late, and you can’t sleep, and so…you decide to write this person an email.
 People always say to write down how you feel, right? *Fingers flex over keyboard*